About Skolkoll

 Transparency and independence

 For transparency: Markus Reimer works professionally at AcadeMedia, Sweden's largest independent education provider.
-Skolkoll is nevertheless a private spare-time project with no resourcing, editorial control or influence from that employer.
+Skolkoll is operated by Skolspegeln AB (company reg. no. 559359-7288), with no resourcing, editorial control or influence from that employer.

 All data shown on Skolkoll comes from open public sources and is processed the same way for every school and provider, whether they are municipal, independent or part of a large school group.